yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/40Sjtal.png)

-The image above is an [interactive mind map that can be viewed and explored](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,-1).
+The image above is an [interactive mind map that can be viewed and explored](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,-1) and [searched through](http://learn-anything.xyz/).  🔎

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

-If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙
+If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
+There is a [note attached](http://i.imgur.com/XR6KpRL.png) in all of the mind maps which will link to a GitHub issue where you can propose to improve it. 💙

 # [Search Engine 🔎](http://learn-anything.xyz)

 <img width="600" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/i_want_to_learn.mp4.gif">

-There is also a [fully open source](https://github.com/nikitavoloboev/knowledge-map-search-engine) [search engine](http://learn-anything.xyz) available that will jump to any point in [this mind map](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,0). 🚀
+There is also a [fully open source](https://github.com/nikitavoloboev/knowledge-map-search-engine) [search engine](http://learn-anything.xyz) available that will jump to any point in [this mind map](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,-1). 🚀

 You can bookmark it in your browser or [set it as a home page](https://support.google.com/chrome/answer/95314?hl=en) to open every time you open a new tab if you wish to learn something new.
+You can also open a new tab, type 'le', press enter and type what you want to learn if you you've been on the page before. 📚

+# Community 👬

 Both this project and the search engine is in active development.
-If you want to help improve this project in any way or want to join an ever growing community of learners, you can join our active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ).
+If you want to help improve this project in any way or want to join an ever growing community of learners, you can join our active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to the [search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) or create a study group for any branch in the mind map and learn together.

 # Documentation 📘